Bean Tostadas

 Delicious Tostada Combinations to Try

-• Tangy Twist.
+• Tangy twist.
 This combination is incredibly easy but tastes so good!
-Just mash your black beans to help them act as a binder, add some shredded cheese and chipotle crema, then top off with some pickled red onions, jalapenos, and plenty of fresh cilantro.
-Make sure that your beans are warm so they’ll melt down the cheese for a gooey, cohesive mixture.
+Just mash your black beans to help them act as a binder, add some shredded cheese and creamy chipotle sauce, then top off with some pickled red onions, jalapeños, and plenty of fresh cilantro.
+Make sure that your beans are warm so they'll melt down the cheese for a gooey, cohesive mixture.

 • Add more veggies: I love adding some mushrooms to these tostadas for even more flavor and texture.